Afrotropical realm: Fauna

 The Tropical African rainforest has rich fauna, commonly smaller mammal species rarely seen by humans.
-New species continually are being found.
+New species are being discovered.
 For instance, in late 1988 an unknown shrub species was discovered on the shores of the Median River in Western Cameroon.
 Since then many species have become extinct.
-However, undisturbed rainforests are some of the richest habitats of animal species.
-Today, undisturbed rainforests are remnant, but rare.
-Timber extraction not only changes the edifice of the forest, it affects the tree species spectrum by removing economically important species and terminates other species in the process.
+However, undisturbed rainforests are some of the richest habitats for animal species.
+Today, undisturbed rainforests are remnant but rare.
+Timber extraction not only changes the edifice of the forest, but it also affects the tree species spectrum by removing economically important species and terminating other species in the process.
 The species that compose African rainforests are of different evolutionary ages because of the contraction and expansion of the rainforest in response to global climatic fluctuations.